crosen188/ibm-containers-interconnect-2017/3-Containers-using-Bluemix-Services.md

 To continue with another lab, you need to clean up your container instances.
 This can be done through the UI and the **DELETE** button on each container, or you can do this through the CLI with the `cf ic rm -f [CONTAINER_NAME]` command.

 ##Congratulations!!!
-You have successfully accomplished lab 3.
+You have successfully accomplished Lab 3.

 ####Let's recap what you've accomplished thus far:

 - Created a Bluemix application with the MongoDB service by Compose
 - Deployed the Let's Chat container bound to that Bluemix app for persistent storage

-###Time to continue with lab 4 - Zero Downtime with the Active Deployment Service
+###Time to continue with [Lab 4 - Zero Downtime with the Active Deployment Service](4-Zero-Downtime-with-Active-Deployment.md)